-This paper proposes a monitoring system that has a number of nodes for monitoring parameters such as co level, poisonous gas, temperature and humidity.
+This paper proposes a monitoring system that has a number of nodes for monitoring parameters such as co level, poisonous gas, temperature, and humidity.
 A node is designed for data acquisition and another one is designed for data collecting for further analysis.
 We can create any number of data acquisition nodes with a single collecting node.
-For interconnecting all these nodes it is possible to have WiFi based IoT as existing.
-This has a disadvantage that WiFi modem needs to connect to a wider network, so proper working of the whole system is dependent on availability of this network.
-Here we eliminate this problem by introducing a LoRa which means long range.
+For interconnecting all these nodes it is possible to have WiFi-based IoT as existing.
+This has a disadvantage in that the WiFi modem needs to connect to a wider network, so proper working of the whole system is dependent on the availability of this network.
+Here we eliminate this problem by introducing a LoRa which means long-range.
 Using LoRa we can make our own interconnected IoT applications.
-Although many techniques exist to transfer data from the widely distributed sensors that make up thes (IoT) (e.g., using 3G/4G networks or cables), these methods are associated with prohibitively high costs, making them impractical for real-life applications.
+Although many techniques exist to transfer data from the widely distributed sensors that make up the (IoT) (e.g., using 3G/4G networks or cables), these methods are associated with prohibitively high costs, making them impractical for real-life applications.
 Recently, several emerging wireless technologies have been proposed to provide long-range communication for IoT sensors.
 Among these, LoRa has been examined for long-range performance

-LoRa (Long Range) is a spread spectrum modulation technique that provides significantly longer-range transfer of data and information with a lower transfer rate than the competing technologies.
-LoRaWAN is a LPWAN protocol which is based on LoRa modulation and was intended to remotely connect battery operated things to the internet in local, regional or worldwide networks.
-LoRaWAN protocol uses the unlicensed radio spectrum in the ISM band, such as 433MHz, 868MHz and 915MHz.
-LoRaWAN network is implemented by using a star network topology and the structure of the network architecture can be divided into two parts, back-end and front-end part.
+Lora (Long Range) is a spread spectrum modulation technique that provides a significantly longer-range transfer of data and information with a lower transfer rate than the competing technologies.
+LoRaWAN is an LPWAN protocol that is based on LoRa modulation and was intended to remotely connect battery-operated things to the internet in local, regional, or worldwide networks.
+LoRaWAN protocol uses the unlicensed radio spectrum in the ISM band, such as 433MHz, 868MHz, and 915MHz.
+LoRaWAN network is implemented by using a star network topology and the structure of the network architecture can be divided into two parts, the back-end and front-end part.
 The back-end part is the network server which is used to store the information sent by the sensors while the front-end consists of end devices and a gateway, the gateway is the intermediate device that forwards packets coming from the end devices to the network server.
-LoRaWAN network is implemented by using a star network topology and the structure of the network architecture can be divided into two parts, back-end and front-end part.
+LoRaWAN network is implemented by using a star network topology and the structure of the network architecture can be divided into two parts, the back-end and front-end part.

 - Monitoring systems without any interconnectivity

-- Systems that uses IoT based on WiFi network
+- Systems that use IoT based on WiFi network

 - This system always needs internet connectivity

-- If internet is slow it take some delay to update in cloud
+- If the internet is slow it takes some delay to update in the cloud

-- Communication range is low in existing system
+- Communication range is low in the existing system

 - Monitoring surroundings parameters using sensors